masudsaiful/javascript-async-await-step-by-step-tutorial/README.md

 </script>

-// Basically above code will be invoked automatically by browser Window Object
+// basically above code will be invoked automatically by browser Window Object
-// So, above code will be the same as below
+// so, above code will be the same as below
 <script>
   function functionName (param1, param2, ...) {
     ...